merrillpaul/assess-cordova-proto/README.md

 * `cordova plugin add cordova-plugins/ -save ` to add the local plugin folder to our main cordova project
 * `cordova build` to build plugins and our apps

-~ contains www with the various plugin JS facades.
+- contains www with the various plugin JS facades.

+* Note: This is in a single project as there is potential of our exisitng pluigns to cross reference or reuse common code.

 #### JS plugins
-While developing the replacement of the assess ios code with typescript , it occured to me that I was creating some components which can be resused as is within give-www directly.
+While developing the replacement of the assess ios code with typescript , it occured that we are creating some components which can be resused, as is,  within give-www directly.
 Case in point is the loggingService and probably others.

 To achieve this:-
 * Assess-www webpack generates a `plugin.js` from the `app-plugin-lib.ts`.
 With This was most of the components used in the typescript code is exposed to give-www using the `AssessPlugins`.